Three Consecutive Quarters of Profit

 The risk of bad debt (loss) at Dongbu Construction has emerged as a major obstacle to securing next year's performance.
 Bad debt is increasing at sites where construction has been halted or sales performance is poor, making profitability improvement (operating margin) a key challenge going forward.

 According to the Financial Supervisory Service's electronic disclosure system on December 31, Dongbu Construction recorded cumulative consolidated sales of 1.2349 trillion won in the third quarter of this year.
-This is a slight decrease compared to the same period last year (1.2721 trillion won).
+This represents a slight decrease compared to the same period last year (1.2721 trillion won).
 Operating profit reached 17.3 billion won, marking a profit for three consecutive quarters.

-The key to improving profitability will be how much the company can ease the financial burden caused by future bad debt provisions.
-Dongbu Construction stated that it plans to proactively manage bad debt risk to lay the foundation for mid- to long-term profitability improvement.
-A Dongbu Construction official said, "Although there was some disappointment as operating profit was partially adjusted due to the recognition of bad debt allowances in the third quarter, we confirmed the stability of our profit structure by maintaining a surplus.
-We believe that proactively addressing potential risks will have a positive effect on strengthening our mid- to long-term financial soundness."
+The ability to resolve the financial burden from future bad debt provisions is considered crucial for improving profitability.
+Dongbu Construction stated that it will proactively manage bad debt risk to lay the foundation for mid- to long-term profitability improvement.
+A company representative said, "Although there was some disappointment as operating profit was partially adjusted due to bad debt allowance in the third quarter, we maintained a profit streak and confirmed the stability of our profit structure," adding, "We believe that proactively addressing potential risks will have a positive impact on strengthening our mid- to long-term financial soundness."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.